-Get a Jab, Give a Jab, Save Lives – Flu still circulating in the community
+Get a Jab, Give a Jab, Save Lives campaign returns – Free Flu Vaccinations available now for all BWC colleagues

-Please remember, our Get a Jab, Give a Jab, Save Lives means when you get protected by having your flu jab our Charity will kindly donate to UNICEF on your behalf to help them give lifesaving vaccinations to children in some of the most difficult-to-reach and at-risk communities in the world.
+Thanks to the support of our fabulous charity, our Get a Jab, Give a Jab, Save Lives campaign means when you get protected by having your flu jab, a donation to UNICEF will be made on your behalf to help them give lifesaving vaccinations to children in some of the most difficult-to-reach and at-risk communities in the world.

-Last year the total sum we gave to UNICEF helped protect around 59,000 children against diphtheria, tetanus and whooping cough for life.
-We'd love to give even more at the end of this winter campaign.
+Over the last two years, the total sum we have given to UNICEF has helped protect more than 115,000 children against diphtheria, tetanus and whooping cough for life.

 Have you got a question?
-Check out our flu and COVID-19 FAQs and answers.
+Check out our flu FAQs and answers to help debunk some myths.

 How to get your free protection

-Our team of vaccinators across our Trust are able to get you protected against flu and COVID-19 this winter.
-Get yours:
+Our team across our Trust is able to get you protected against flu this winter.
+Here's how to get your free vaccinations from Wednesday 1 October.

 Children's Hospital

-Vaccinations are also available 24/7 via our Hospital Operations Centre (HOC), which is located on the main site, ground floor corridor, near to the lifts/stairs to/from our Restaurant and Education Centre.
-Simply drop-in anytime.
+Vaccinations are also available via our Hospital Operations Centre (HOC), which is located on the main site, ground floor corridor, near to the lifts/stairs to/from our Restaurant and Education Centre, between 6pm and 6am all week.

 Women's Hospital